stevephillipsscube/ChatSQL/AWS_HOSTING_GUIDE.md

-# AWS Hosting Guide for ChatSQL
+# AWS Hosting Guide for ChatSQL (Windows Server)

-This guide explains how to host your ChatSQL application on an AWS EC2 instance.
+This guide explains how to host your ChatSQL application on an AWS **Windows Server** EC2 instance.

 ## Prerequisites
 - An AWS Account